Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/1-Overview_of_Blockchains_slides.md

 However, users must place faith in the service provider.
 Any cryptographic guarantees are about interactions with the service provider, not peers.

+## Distributed Applications in Web 2

+Providers run redundant data centers in different geographical regions.
+This prevents accidents.

+But it assumes benevolent participants and some kind of trusted leader.

 ---